joaopatrocinio/react-chat-api/README.md

-# React Chat
+# React Chat API

+**_THIS REPOSITORY NOW CONTAINS ONLY THE API FOR THE APPLICATION_**, check the [react-chat](https://github.com/joaopatrocinio/react-chat) repository for the React front-end.
+Consider this README.md (and repository) as the primary, as the one in _react-chat_ will not be updated.

 Real-time chat made with React and WebSockets (socket.io).

-Using JSX and ES6 with Babel to compile it into vanilla JS, currently being made in the browser.
+Using JSX and ES6 with Babel to compile it into vanilla JS.~~, currently being made in the browser.~~
 ***
 ### To-do
-* Setup Babel on Node.js to compile on the server, not on the client
+* ~~Setup Babel on Node.js to compile on the server, not on the client~~
 * Store messages (cache and DB)
 * Authentication
 * Load previous messages to user when logs in